kurtev95/MFA/README.md

 - **Send MFA Code:** An API endpoint to generate and send a unique, time-sensitive MFA code to a user's email.
 - **Verify MFA Code:** An API endpoint to verify the MFA code provided by the user.
 - **Security:** MFA codes are unique, time-sensitive, and securely stored in Redis.
+- **The rate-limiting**  feature in the MFA service is implemented using Redis to control the frequency of requests for generating and verifying MFA codes.
+This feature is crucial for preventing abuse, such as excessive requests that could lead to security vulnerabilities or degrade service performance.

 ## Prerequisites